- Environmental Management

 Under the Junk Vehicle Disposal Assistance Program (JVDAP), residents on Maui may dispose of two vehicles per year at no charge.
-Vehicles must meet eligibility criteria and owners will be required to present proper documents to participate in the program, which includes the mandatory survey form.
+Vehicles must meet eligibility criteria and owners will be required to present proper documents to participate in the program.
 See Eligibility Requirements and Instructions for details.

 - Junk Vehicle Disposal Assistance Program

 - JVDAP Authorization for Disposal of Vehicle (co-registered owners, see Eligibility Requirement and Instructions, Title Requirements)